Intermodalics/pickit-docs/docs/robot-integrations/yaskawa/yaskawa_installation_and_setup.rst

 ----------------------

 Before starting, :ref:`Download the Pickit Yaskawa files here <downloads_yaskawa>`.
 The Pickit folder should be copied to a USB pen drive.
-Then copy the correct ".out" extension file to the root directory of the USB drive:
+Then copy the correct ".out" extension (e.g. **Pickit_DX200.out** for DX200 controllers) file to the root directory of the USB drive.

-  -  **Pickit_YRC1000.out** for YRC1000 and YRC1000 Micro controllers.
-  -  **Pickit_DX200.out** for DX200 controllers.

 The robot controller should be in **MAINTENANCE MODE** and the security mode set to **MANAGEMENT MODE** before making these changes.

 #.
 Insert the USB pen drive in the robot pendant or to the controller USB port.
 #.
 Under :guilabel:`MotoPlus APL` → :guilabel:`DEVICE` select the USB target port used.
 #.
-If the file **Pickit_YRC1000.out** ( **Pickit_DX200.out** ) is not placed in the main root of the USB drive, select its containing folder folder in: :guilabel:`MotoPlus APL.` → :guilabel:`FOLDER`.
+If the `.out` file is not placed in the main root of the USB drive, select its containing folder folder in: :guilabel:`MotoPlus APL.` → :guilabel:`FOLDER`.
 #.
 Load the MotoPlus application under :guilabel:`MotoPlus APL.` → :guilabel:`LOAD (USER APPLICATION)`.

 Press :guilabel:`Select`, :guilabel:`Enter` and confirm.